Pittsburgh Steelers Coach Mike Tomlin Calls The New England Patriots ‘A**holes’ [Video]

 “It’s ironic that Tomlin’s address to his team focused almost entirely on not saying anything publicly that could be turned into bulletin-board material for the Patriots.
 Thanks to Brown streaming it live for thousands upon thousands of people to hear in real time, Tomlin has personally failed that mission before it even had a chance to begin,” CBS Boston observed.

 Whoever prevails on Sunday between the Steelers and the Patriots gets to represent the AFC in the Super Bowl.
 The Pats defeated the Steelers on October 23 by the score of 27-16, but Roethlisberger was on the shelf for that regular season game.
-The Steelers finished the regular season with a 11-5 mark, good for first place in the AFC North.
+The Steelers finished the regular season with an 11-5 mark, good for first place in the AFC North.
 The 14-2 Patriots (which included Tom Brady’s Deflategate four-game suspension) easily won the AFC East.

 The Green Packers and the Atlanta Falcons will meet in the NFC title game on Sunday.